abdelk7344/04-arrays-readme/README.md

 ## Objectives

-2. Create and populate an array.
+1. Create and populate an array.
-3. Add items to an array using different methods.
+2. Add items to an array using different methods.
-4. Remove items from an array using different methods.
+3. Remove items from an array using different methods.
-5. Operate on an array using the sort, reverse, and include methods.
+4. Operate on an array using the sort, reverse, and include methods.
-6. Identify elements in an array based on their index number.
+5. Identify elements in an array based on their index number.
-7. Retrieve items from an array.
+6. Retrieve items from an array.
-8. Reference the Ruby documentation on arrays.
+7. Reference the Ruby documentation on arrays.

-## Video

-<iframe width="560" height="315" src="https://www.youtube.com/embed/W0Q_AyfolRw" frameborder="0" allowfullscreen></iframe><p><a href="https://www.youtube.com/watch?v=W0Q_AyfolRw">Intro to Ruby Arrays</a></p>

 ## Creating an Array